ranjitklive/Capstone-CloudDevOps/README.md

-## AWS Elastic Kubernetes Service - Blue Green Deployment
+## Udacity DevOps Capstone Project

-In this project you will apply the skills and knowledge which were developed throughout the Cloud DevOps Nanodegree program.
+The purpose is to apply the skills and knowledge developed throughout the Cloud DevOps Nanodegree program.
 These include:

 * Working in AWS
 * Using Jenkins to implement Continuous Integration and Continuous Deployment